Compute

 Click OK.
 Save the device ID and secret returned after the registration is successful.

-7. In the navigation pane, choose Rules > Device Linkage, and click Create Rule in the upper right corner.
+7. In the navigation pane, choose Rules > Device Linkage, and click Create Rule.
 (Before creating a rule, select the resource space to which the rule will belong.)

 8. Set the parameters based on the table below.
 The following parameter values are only examples.
 You can create your own rules by referring to User Guide.
 After setting the parameters, click Create Rule.